WuWei 無為 (acupuncture & relaxing within action – part 2)

 A direct translation of the Chinese characters 無為 could indeed be rendered as “non-doing”.
 This interpretation is useful in proposing ideas such as ‘non-intevention’ or recommending quiet contemplation/ meditative practice etc.

-Switching In my last Acupuncture Newsletter I promised to share some ideas to help bring us closer to this WuWei manner of achieving… …Of course meditation techniques / martial arts / sleep / recreation / acupunture etc. are amazing tools to be explored and developed if possible.
+Switching In the first part of this Newsletter (Float like a Butterfly, Sting like a Bee) I promised to share some ideas to help bring us closer to this WuWei manner of achieving… …Of course meditation techniques / martial arts / sleep / recreation / acupuncture etc. are amazing tools to be explored and developed if possible.
 But the real value of these tools is to carry their lessons into our daily lives and activities.

 Here are some simple ideas which can have a big impact on finding moments of relaxation within even intense activity: “Switiching”.
 Not only will we find our activities more enjoyable, rewarding and easier to achieve, we will be more relaxed and less tired.
 We will be working within our biological design.
 From an oriental perspective we are allowing the constant mix and change of Yin and Yang to result in the healthy circulation and flow of Ki and Blood.

 Sadly, most studies suggest that human multitasking is really a myth with the brain frantically jumping between tasks as quickly as possible rather than achieving true parallel processing***.
-This kind of jumping and erratic switching increases the emphasis of the Yang-Mode as your system attempts to deal with multiple external stimuli.
+This kind of jumping and erratic switching increases the emphasis of the Yang-Mode (see Part 1 of this Newsletter for an explanation of this concept) as your system attempts to deal with multiple external stimuli.
 Many studies demonstrate numerous negative effects including increased stress, reduced performance of tasks and reduced ability to recall information consumed, increased likelihood of car / other accidents etc….

 Shoulders & Neck With all of the cerebral activity going on up top, a huge amount of energy is consumed by your brain.
 This means that we need good flows of blood / Ki (vital energy) both in and out for optimum performance… In Yang-Mode, shoulders have tendency to creep upwards whilst necks become tightened and shortened at the back.
 This is actually a natural protective position which is fine for short periods.
 But if allowed to continue over long stretches of time, this tightness becomes chronic, affecting posture and importantly, blood and energy flows.